vinum/Raft/README.md

 # WHAT IS IT?

 Raft is an open source project to create a Node.JS PaaS host.
 All code is written in javascript so it can run on almost any platform.
-Raft has been developed on linux platform’s Debian/Red Hat.
+Raft has been developed on a linux platform’s Debian/Red Hat.

  * Raft uses haibu from nodejitsu to spawn the hosted node apps.
  * Management for create updating user accounts.